 'Our principal finding is that there are statistically significant differences between acupuncture and sham acupuncture, and between acupuncture and non-acupuncture controls for all of the pain types studied' (1).

-But I would encourage anyone to make an informed decision.
+I would encourage anyone to make an informed decision.
 Read what the skeptics have to say too, consider the scientific evidence, and ask friends who have tried acupuncture about their experiences - then decide whether it might be something you'd like to try.
+Whoever you talk to and whatever you read, remember that there are likely to biases at play.

 Please feel free to leave a comment below - I'd love to hear opinions of all sorts.